 Founded in 2008 by Gordon Eagerton, an industry pro of many years’ standing who has worked in some of Miami’s most prestigious hospitality institutions, Elite Bartending School and Event Staffing’s ethos is simple – ditch the stuffy beverages and outdated techniques of yesteryear and focus on what modern club-goers really want: fast, professional service of contemporary drinks which match the sophisticated vibe of the city’s party hotspots.

-As well as the main program, Elite offers a number of shorter courses and workshops such as the entertaining three hour Cocktail Workshop ($150), which will get amateur bar lovers mixing and serving their friends everything from Mojitos to Negronis, or the Flair Workshop (also $150 for three hours) where you can learn the dazzling tricks and bottle tosses which are guaranteed to wow the crowd.
-For $600 the complete Flair Program is a five week, thirty hour course taught be Flair experts from around the globe, while Advanced Mixology ($400) is designed for experienced or working bartenders to increase and improve their knowledge of drink mixing, presentation and ingredient design so that they are operating at the highest level.
+As well as the main program, Elite offers several shorter courses and workshops such as the entertaining three-hour Cocktail Workshop ($150), which will get amateur bar lovers mixing and serving their friends everything from Mojitos to Negronis, or the Flair Workshop (also $150 for three hours) where you can learn the dazzling tricks and bottle tosses which are guaranteed to wow the crowd.
+For $600, the complete Flair Program is a five-week, thirty-hour course taught by Flair experts from around the globe.
+At the same time, Advanced Mixology ($400) is designed for experienced or working bartenders to increase and improve their knowledge of drink mixing, presentation and ingredient design so that they are operating at the highest level.